 The product you purchased is likely a "security," which means that the state's securities laws as well as the Securities Act of 1933, the Exchange Act, and potentially other federal laws, apply and regulate the sale and offer of the product you purchased.
 In other words, material...Read more »

 Assuming that the request to dismiss was made by way of a motion to dismiss, the answer is no. Federal law, and even Utah law for instance, allows a party to move to dismiss a lawsuit.
-If the judge denies the party's motion to dismiss, however, it doesn't necessarily mean that the case will make...Read more »
+If the judge denies the party's motion to dismiss, however, it doesn't necessarily mean that the case...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.